Maryland speaker’s race a first: won’t be a white man

-ANNAPOLIS, Md. — Maryland lawmakers are choosing a new speaker of the House, and for the first time it won’t be a white man.
+ANNAPOLIS, Md. — Maryland lawmakers are choosing a new House speaker, and for the first time it won’t be a white man.

 The winner needs a majority of votes in the chamber, which has 98 Democrats and 42 Republicans.